seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

     block parser custom_vendor_3_syslog_app-parser() {
         channel {
                 if {
-                    # if there is "unwanted event" in the message, this event will be send to null queue (SC4S won't push events to the Splunk)
+                    # If there is an "unwanted event" in the message, this event will be sent to the null queue (SC4S won't push events to the Splunk)
                     parser {
                         regexp-parser(
                             prefix(".customvendor.")